1. POLICYHOLDER and DRIVER

 - two-wheeled vehicles, three -wheeled vehicles, quads, buggies, agricultural tractors.

-- Taxis, public transport of goods as part of their professional activities, transport of expensive passengers, rental vehicles with a carrier, ambulances, sales representative vehicle, car schools, garage vehicles, local authority vehicles, company vehicles, delivery vehicles.
+- Taxis, public transport of goods as part of their professional activities, transport of expensive passengers, rental vehicles with a carrier, rental vehicles with a foreign registration certificate, ambulances, sales representative vehicle, car schools, garage vehicles, local authority vehicles, company vehicles, delivery vehicles.

 - Vehicles that have been subject to an unfavourable technical opinion and are prohibited from traffic and vehicles that are not registered.

 The vehicle must be accompanied by its registration certificate or any other valid supporting document authorizing it to travel on public roads.